This is a preview of the Storyblok Website with Draft Content

 hint:

-Step 2: Outline content types and attributes
+Step 2: Define content types and attributes

-Step 3: Define relationships
+Step 3: Define relationships between types

 Key takeaways